Join the Conversation

 Pearce said the teacher evaluation system needs to be re-evaluated with more teacher input.

 “They have almost no voice in the evaluation system,” he said.

 Pearce was one of the congressmen who was at the Republican congressional baseball practice in June 2017 when a gunman opened fire on the Republican elected officials.

 When asked by The Daily Times about recent efforts by some Second Amendment supporters to allow teachers to carry a firearm on campus, Pearce said he is nervous about allowing teachers with concealed-carry permits to have weapons at schools.

 “Using weapons around people is really different than open carry,” he said.

 In 2013, Christoval ISD adopted a guardian program to arm teachers and administrators on the campuses.
-Yfat Yossifor / San Angelo Standard-Times
+Yfat Yossifor / Standard-Times files